AnyLog-co/documentation/dictionary.md

 # Mapping the dictionary values

-Values from the dictionary can be dynamically mapped by extending the key with a dot (.) and followed by the mapping type.
+Values from the dictionary can be dynamically mapped by extending the key with a dot (.) followed by the mapping type.
-These are summarized in the chart below:
+The mapping options are summarized in the chart below:

 | Key Prefix  | Example                 | Comments     |
 | ----------- | ------------------------| ----------- |